PyFstat/PyFstat/joss-paper/paper.md

 - speeding up long-transient searches with GPUs [@Keitel:2018pxz];
 - followup of candidates from all-sky searches for CWs from sources in binary systems, see @Covas:2020nwy and @Abbott:2020mev;
-- studying the impact of neutron star's proper motions on CW searches [@Covas:2020hcy].
+- studying the impact of neutron star proper motions on CW searches [@Covas:2020hcy].

 # Acknowledgements